CIDRAM/Docs/readme.en.md

 - Controls to adjust other features when in the context of verification.

 ```
-adjust
+adjust───[Suppress hCaptcha]
 ├─Negatives ("Blocked negatives")
 └─NonVerified ("Blocked non-verified")
 ```

-#### "recaptcha" (Category)
+#### "captcha" (Category)
-Configuration for reCAPTCHA (provides a way for humans to regain access when blocked).
+Configuration for CAPTCHAs (provides a way for humans to regain access when blocked).

 ##### "usemode" `[int]`
-- When should the CAPTCHA be offered?
+- When should CAPTCHAs be offered?
+You can specify the preferred behaviour for each supported provider here.
 Note: Whitelisted or verified and non-blocked requests never need to complete a CAPTCHA.
 Also note: CAPTCHAs can provide a useful, additional layer of protection against bots and various kinds of malicious automated requests, but won't provide any protection against a malicious human.

 ```
-usemode
+usemode───[hCaptcha]─[Friendly Captcha]─[Cloudflare Turnstile]
-├─0 (Never !!!)
+├─0 (Never.)
 ├─1 (Only when blocked, within the signature limit, and not banned.)
 ├─2 (Only when blocked, specially marked for use, within the signature limit, and not banned.)
 ├─3 (Only when within the signature limit, and not banned (regardless of whether blocked).)